evanfrawley/Tipulator/README.md

 The following **additional** features are implemented:

 * [x] Added a "Payer Roulette" feature that randomly chooses (from inputted users) who has to foot the bill!
+* [x] Changed the custom tip amounts to words that the user would be able to associate with the service, as opposed to percentages.
+These are customizable of course.

 ## Video Walkthrough